bigleuxenchef/Advanced-Vector-Extensions-AVX/AVX Test/README.md

 ## Introduction

 Much before GPU existed, processor designer always try to come with specific respond to need for performance depending on context.
-GPU has been overshadowing what industry knew for very long, the "darwin" therory of evolution has worked well to my mind in the chip space too.
+GPU has been overshadowing what industry knew for very long, the "darwin" theory of evolution has worked well to my mind in the chip space too.
 Just few things to remember :

 - RISC architecture is to me one evolution that may have inspired GPU.
 - DSP architecture was a super narrow specialized chip for digital signal processing and to attempt to parallelise more instruction in the same machine cycle.
 One of the evolution of DSP is SIMD (Single instruction, multiple data) then Advanced Vector Extensions.